BinarCode/laravel-restify/docs/docs/4.0/repository-pattern/repository-pattern.md

     }
 ```

-The attach method could be attached to the `BelongsTo` field as well, it should return true or false:
+The `attach` policy could be used to the `BelongsTo` field as well, it should return true or false:

 ```php
 BelongsTo::make('owner', 'user', UserRepository::class)